ST34DY

 Perineum / scrotum / sides of shaft

-Pelvic Tuck → Sliding Split → Pigeon → Sumo Squat → Extended Hips → Forward Bend Wide → Hips Flexed
+Pelvic Tuck → Sliding Split → Pigeon → Sumo Squat → Extended Hips → Fwd Bend Wide → Hips Flexed

 FRONT LINE — PSOAS / HIP FLEXORS